IUPAC-InChI/InChI/INCHI-1-TEST/src/sdf_pipeline/ARCHITECTURE.md

 Any code that's specific to the molecular identifier that is being tested does not belong in `src/sdf_pipeline`.
 In other words, you should be able to vendor the `src/sdf_pipeline` package into another project (e.g., TUCAN).

+Callers may pass a `compare` callable to `drivers.regression` to decide what counts as a match.
+The callable receives two result dictionaries; the package itself stays agnostic about their contents.

 In contrast, the test code that's specific to the InChI tests lives under `tests`.